Tuning Dirac nodes with correlated d-electrons in BaCo_{1-x}Ni_{x}S_{2}: Conclusion

-\textbf{ARPES measurements}.
 Single crystals of BaCo$_{1-x}$Ni$_x$S$_2$ were cleaved \textit{in-situ}, exposing the \textit{ab} plane under UHV conditions (base pressure better than $10^{-11}$ mbar).
-The synchrotron radiation ARPES measurements for x= 1, 0.7, and 0.3 were performed on the Advanced Photoelectric Effect (APE) beamline \cite{Panaccione2009} at the Elettra light source, with linearly polarized beam and different photon energies.
+Most of the synchrotron radiation ARPES measurements were performed on the Advanced Photoelectric Effect (APE) beamline at the Elettra light source, with linearly polarized beam and different photon energies.
 The sample temperature was 70 K. The data were collected with a VG-DA30 Scienta hemispherical analyzer that operates in deflection mode and provides high-resolution two-dimensional ${\bf k}$-space mapping while the sample geometry is fixed \cite{Bigi2017}.
 The total measured energy resolution is $\sim$ 15 meV and the angular resolution is better than 0.2$^{\circ}$.
-The spectrum of BaCoS$_2$ is acquired at the Spectromicroscopy beamline \cite{Dudin2010}.
-The end station hosts two exchangeable multilayer-coated Schwarzschild objectives (SO) designed to focus the radiation at 27 eV and 74 eV to a small spot ($\sim$600 nm).
+Some of the data were also acquired with a 6.2 eV laser source \cite{Caputo2018}; and some at the Spectromicroscopy beamline \cite{Dudin2010}: the end station hosts two exchangeable multilayer-coated Schwarzschild objectives (SO) designed to focus the radiation at 27 eV and 74 eV to a small spot ($\sim$600 nm).
 The photoelectrons are collected by an internal movable hemispherical electron energy analyzer that can perform polar and azimuthal angular scans in UHV.
 The energy and momentum resolutions are $\sim$33 meV and $\sim$0.03 \AA$^{-1}$, respectively.